benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce.md

 Many people have analyzed the complexity of this method, and [it is indeed not great](http://alekhagarwal.net/bandits-colt.pdf) and strongly depends on the dimension of the search space.
 If the function values are noisy, even for convex functions, the convergence rate is $O((d^2/T)^{-1/3})$, and this assumes you get the algorithm parameters exactly right.
 For strongly convex functions, you can possibly eke out a decent solution in $O((d^2/T)^{-1/2})$ function evaluations, but this result is also rather fragile to choice of parameters.

 Note that matters only get worse as we bring in dynamics.
 The policy gradient update for LQR is very noisy, and its variance grows with the simulation length $L$.
 Moreover, the search for $\vartheta$ is necessarily nonconvex if one is searching for a simple static policy.
-While this could work in practice, we already have so many hurdles in our face, that it suggests we should look for an alternative.
+While this could work in practice, we already have so many hurdles in our face that it suggests we should look for an alternative.

 ## What is going on?